Docs

 Shows Normal and Fast buttons.
 On systems with built-in accelerators (Apple IIgs, IIc Plus, IIe Option Card for Macintosh, Laser 128EX) or some add-on accelerators (FASTChip //e, ZIP CHIP, TransWarp I, UltraWarp), this selects between the standard 1MHz speed and the accelerator's fastest speed.

-Control Panels > Startup Options
+Control Panels > Options

-Shows options to control DESKTOP.SYSTEM.
-Uncheck Copy to RAMCard to never copy DeskTop to the RAMCard.
-Check Run Selector to start it instead of DeskTop when you invoke DESKTOP.SYSTEM.
+Check Run Shortcuts to start it instead of DeskTop when you invoke DESKTOP.SYSTEM.

 ℹ️ NOTE: When this control panel closes, the updated settings are written to DESKTOP.CONFIG in the LOCAL subdirectory.